scionproto/scion/doc/command/scion-pki/scion-pki_trc_inspect.rst

 ~~~~~~~~

-'human' outputs the TRC contents in a human readable form.
+'inspect' outputs the TRC contents in a inspect readable form.

 The input file can either be a TRC payload, or a signed TRC.
 The output can either be in yaml, or json.